Generic selectors

 Where are Shakhtar Donetsk playing?
 Exiled at home and abroad amid the Ukraine conflict

-The situation has changed and hardened since the Russian invasion of Ukraine on 24 February 2022, but the conflict had been simmering away in the Donbas region for quite a few years before.
+The circumstances have become more difficult since the Russian invasion of Ukraine on February 24, 2022.
+However, the conflict in the Donbas region had been ongoing for several years before that date.

 When did Shakhtar Donetsk last play at home?

-It was in 2014 that Shakhtar last played in Donetsk at their Donbas Arena.
-It was supposed to be their home, a fortress for a team and a club that was dominating on the domestic stage and thriving in European competition.
+In 2014, Shakhtar last played at their Donbas Arena in Donetsk.
+This stadium was meant to be their home—a fortress for a club that was excelling both domestically and in European competitions.

 All was going well, or so it seemed.